tamalchowdhury/tamalwebsite/blog/2021/11-19-google-analytics-with-reactjs/index.md

 - The react-ga npm package still doesn’t work with the new `G-XXXXX` tags.
 - Use gtag npm package to track custom events.
 - To persist the custom event parameters, you have to instruct GA.

+Since we are talking about React, check out [best practices of compressing images for React](/compress-images-reactjs).